 Futon Mattress Sizes and Dimensions

-A futon is a sofa or couch that can be folded out into a bed.
-You can use a futon in your spare bedroom for guests or set it up in your living room when you have unexpected visitors.
-Your family and friends are sure to prefer sleeping on your futon over a worn-out sofa.
+A futon mattress is a sofa or couch that can be folded out into a bed.
+You can use a futon mattress in your spare bedroom for guests or set it up in your living room when you have unexpected visitors.
+Your family and friends are sure to prefer sleeping on your futon in a guest room over a worn-out sofa.

 When you invest in a high-quality futon mattress and pair it with a durable frame, you’ll get the perfect level of comfort and support.
-Like ordinary mattresses, futon mattresses come in a variety of sizes and firmness levels.
+Like ordinary mattresses, futon mattresses sizes come in a large variety and firmness levels.

 Futon Mattress Dimensions